hjf/wonderq_challenge/README.md

  - **JSON only:** The data is delivered in the JSON format both ways.
 If binary data is required, it will need to be encoded to JSON first (for example, with base64).
  - **No multi-fanout:** All queued messages can be consumed by a single consumer.
 Unless there is an error, a message will always be delivered to a single consumer.
 There is no way to specify that multiple copies of a message should be delivered.
  - **No message types:** There is no message typing, and a consumer will always get the first available message.
 A consumer can't pick the type of message it wants to consume, nor the queue can decide which specific message (other than the last one in the queue) to send to which consumer.
+ - **No tracking of consumers:** Once a message is handed over to a consumer, any client may call the ``notifyDone`` method and remove the element from the queue.
+This isn't a concern as the services uses UUIDv4 identifiers and it will be *impossible* for an attacker to guess elements from the queue.
+And also, because the queue has no authorization mechanism, anyone can ``dequeue`` and ``notifyDone`` as much as they want, and empty the queue anyways...
+ - **No long-lived HTTP connections:** If there are no elements in the queue, it will instantly return an HTTP 204 message to any client requesting a message.
+There is no way of keeping a connection open to wait for new messages.

 ## Design considerations